 7. Sweetened Condensed Milk

 I’ve never kept sweetened condensed milk on hand because I don’t use it very often.
-So on the occasional , I would have to make a special trip to the store every time I needed sweetened condensed milk for a recipe.
+So on the rare occasion I did need it, I would usually have to make a special trip to the store to get some.

 But it turns out that I had everything I needed to make sweetened condensed milk all along!
 Now when I need some sweetened condensed milk, I just follow the simple recipe at the link below!